 First Day of Rosh Hashanah

 Erev Rosh Hashanah

 The Weitzman is for everyone!
 At the Museum, you will find American history through the lens of what one particular immigrant group and religious minority has experienced.
 We encourage all visitors to consider their own heritage and identity and to think about how different communities shape and are shaped by America.

 There are numerous lots and garages, as well as metered street parking, in the immediate vicinity.

-The Bourse Garage, one block from the Museum, is open 24 hours a day and offers $10 four-hour parking with Museum validation.
+The Bourse Garage, one block from the Museum, is open 24 hours a day.

 SEPTA: Via the Market-Frankford line, both east and westbound trains stop at 5th and Market, below the Museum.
 Visit SEPTA’S website for more details and a trip planner, or use your preferred map app.